 Foil blades shall not exceed thirty-four inches in length.
-Contestants must acknowledge all touches in an audible voice.
-If a contestant persistently fails to acknowledge touches, the judge may award two touches to his opponent for each offence.
+Contestants should acknowledge all touches in an audible voice.
+A persistent failure to do so is an offense against form and shall be considered by the judges in making the final award.

-DUELLING SWORDS
+DUELLING SWORDS.

-Duelling sword competitions shall be conducted by three or five judges for each bout, who shall be experienced Amateur Fencers, selected from different clubs, if possible, and whose decision shall be final and without appeal.
+1.Duelling sword competitions shall be conducted by three or more judges for each bout, who shall be experienced Amateur Fencers, selected from different clubs, if possible and whose decision shall be final and without appeal.
 Each contestant shall fence a bout with every other contestant for one touch.
-Each touch shall count as one point.
+Each touch shall count one point.
 A judge, upon seeing a touch, shall stop the bout, and thereupon a vote shall be taken.
 A touch shall be awarded only upon the agreement of a majority of the judges.
-Neither judges nor contestants shall discuss the touches made or claimed, nor shall any comment be made upon them.
+Neither judges nor contestant shall discuss the touches made or claimed, nor shall any comment be made upon them.

-Sword tips shall be chalked merely to aid the judges in arriving at a decision; a chalk mark is not conclusive evidence of a touch.
+Sword tips shall be chalked merely to aid the judges in arriving at a decision; a chalk mark is NOT CONCLUSIVE evidence of a touch.